 These are the goals of the present manuscript.
-In particular, we aim to build on recent work that examined how visual speech affected neural indices of audio speech dynamics using naturalistic stimuli (Luo et al., 2010; Golumbic et al., 2013; Crosse et al., 2015a; Crosse et al., 2016b).
-We aim to do so by incorporating ideas from recent research showing that EEG and MEG are sensitive not just to the acoustics of speech, but also to the processing of speech at the level of phonemes (Di Liberto et al., 2015; Brodbeck et al., 2018; Khalighinejad et al., 2017).
-This will allow us to derive indices of dynamic natural speech processing at different hierarchical levels and to test the idea that audiovisual speech integration occurs at these different levels, in line with the multistage model (Peelle and Sommers, 2015).
+In particular, we aim to build on recent work that examined how visual speech affected neural indices of audio speech dynamics using naturalistic stimuli (Luo et al., 2010; Zion Golumbic et al., 2013; Crosse et al., 2015a, 2016b).
+We aim to do so by incorporating ideas from recent research showing that EEG and MEG are sensitive not just to the acoustics of speech, but also to the processing of speech at the level of phonemes (Di Liberto et al., 2015; Khalighinejad et al., 2017; Brodbeck et al., 2018).
+This will allow us to derive indices of dynamic natural speech processing at different hierarchical levels and to test the idea that AV speech integration occurs at these different levels, in line with the multistage model (Peelle and Sommers, 2015).
 Finally, we also aim to test the hypothesis that, in the presence of background noise, there will be a relative increase in the strength of AV integration effects in EEG measures of phoneme-level encoding, reflecting an increased reliance on articulatory information when speech is noisy.
-To do all this, we introduce a new framework for indexing the electrophysiology of audiovisual speech integration based on canonical correlation analysis (CCA).
+To do all this, we introduce a new framework for indexing the electrophysiology of AV speech integration based on canonical correlation analysis (CCA).

-Methods
+Materials and Methods

-The EEG data analyzed here were collected as part of previous studies published by Crosse et al. (2015a; 2016b).
+The EEG data analyzed here were collected as part of previous studies published by Crosse et al. (2015a, 2016b).